ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 "to elektrify".
 This tutorial is suited both for new and existing applications.

 As first step, locate places where configuration is parsed or generated.
-Afterwards, use Elektra's data structures instead at these locations.
+Afterwards, use Elektra’s data structures instead at these locations.
 Before we are going to describe how to do this, we will describe some possibilities to keep all advantages your previous configuration system had.

 You can keep code you want within Elektra as plugins.
-This allows your application, and other applications participating in Elektra's ecosystem to access your configuration.
+This allows your application, and other applications participating in Elektra’s ecosystem to access your configuration.
 Doing this, the syntax of the configuration file stays the same as before.
 You can keep the same validation as you had before.
-The application profits from Elektra's infrastructure solving basic issues like getting configuration from other parts of the system, update and conflict detection, and resolving of the file name.
+The application profits from Elektra’s infrastructure solving basic issues like getting configuration from other parts of the system, update and conflict detection, and resolving of the file name.
 In particular we gain a lot because every other program can also access the configuration of your software.